 Apart from good footwear and orthotic inserts, what else can you do?

-Firstly, a thorough and correct warm up will help to prepare the muscles and tendons for any activity or sport.
-Without a proper warm up the muscles and tendons around your feet, ankles and lower legs will be tight and stiff.
+Firstly, a thorough and correct warm-up will help to prepare the muscles and tendons for any activity or sport.
+Without a proper warm-up the muscles and tendons around your feet, ankles and lower legs will be tight and stiff.
 There will be limited blood flow to the lower legs, which will result in a lack of oxygen and nutrients for those muscles.

-To keep your muscles and tendons flexible and supple, it is important to undertake a structured stretching routine.
+To keep your muscles and tendons flexible and supple, it is vital to undertake a structured stretching routine.
 And thirdly, strengthening and conditioning the muscles of the lower leg will also help to prevent ankle and lower leg injuries.

 This article first appeared in: